 Bowel Cancer Guernsey aims to improve awareness, prevention and diagnosis of bowel cancer within the Bailiwick of Guernsey and all monies raised for and by the charity are spent locally.
 A healthy lifestyle and regular exercise all go towards reducing the risk of bowel cancer.

-We are always extremely grateful to people who promote awareness through putting on events for Bowel Cancer Guernsey and we are delighted to be involved with the Guernsey Marathon 2020.
+We are always extremely grateful to people who promote awareness through putting on events for Bowel Cancer Guernsey and we are delighted to be involved with the Sure Guernsey Marathon.
 Thank you for your generosity and support.
-Good luck to all who are taking part in the Guernsey Marathon 2020.
+Good luck to all who are taking part in the Sure Guernsey Marathon.